2024sabuhiabbasov/unit2_2022-project/README.md

 ```
 **Code3** Shows the function that is used to smooth the window size for a cleaner and more accurate set of data

+----The graph for visual representation will be up later

 # Criteria D: Functionality

 A 7 min video demonstrating the proposed solution with narration